isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-fruit-flies-live/index.md

 The skins begins to darken as it continues to develop.
 The three body parts i. e. head, thorax and abdomen become distinct and at this point, the puparium is about to break.

 This development takes about four days.
-Then the pupa breaks the skin and a light colored
-- young adult emerges.
-This now proceeds to the next stage. **Stage 4 Adult** The development stage of young adult fruit fly to a fully adult is a self
-- developing process that takes two to three days.
+Then the pupa breaks the skin and a light colored-young adult emerges.
+This now proceeds to the next stage. **Stage 4 Adult** The development stage of young adult fruit fly to a fully adult is a self-developing process that takes two to three days.

 The young adult emerges as light in color fly.
 However, its color darkens with time.
 This young Fruit fly feeds on the available rotting foodstuff so as to acquire the full adulthood.